Raq-boop/-sharepoint-vacation-management/README.md

 <div align="center">

-**� That's it!
+**🎉 That's it!
 The system automatically loads with realistic demo data.**

-*Perfect for interviews, presentations, or just exploring the features.*
+*Ideal for development, testing, and exploring all features.*

 </div>